 As far as the degree is concerned, I’m not sure that you need to go all the way to the Ph.D. level, but an advanced degree opens a lot of doors and career opportunities.
 It certainly helped me in this respect.

-What the idea for QL originally was and how it came to be?
+What was the idea for Quantum Leaps originally and how it came to be?

 Before Quantum Leaps I had only a vague sense that the embedded software I had to maintain could be designed more elegantly.
 The breakthrough for me was the book “Real-Time Object-Oriented Modeling (ROOM)”, which I read in the mid 1990s.
 I read and re-read the book several times and realized that all real-time embedded software could and should be created that way.
 So, my first goal became to apply this in my own software.
 For many reasons, I couldn’t use the big ROOM modeling toolset, so I was forced to apply the method manually and to distill it to its essence.
 I ended up creating a very stripped down version of the “ROOM Virtual Machine”, which was the layer of software that bridged the semantic gap between higher-level concepts like “ROOM actors” or “ROOM state machines” and the C programming language.
 This software layer later evolved into the QP Real-Time Embedded Frameworks.
 I created this with the realization that such a framework could be useful in many embedded projects and can either entirely replace, or work on top of a traditional RTOS (Real-Time Operating System).

 This is perhaps the most important aspect of the Quantum Leaps story.
 The flagship product of the company was created and went though countless iterations a long time before the business was started.
 Only after seeing that the framework worked (flawlessly) inside a GPS receiver–a very challenging hard real-time environment–I had the audacity to start a business around it.
 I consider this my “master work” that entitled me to setting up my own shop.